lingchensanwen/Merge_PDF/README.md

 # Merge_PDF
-Merge multiple pdf files into one by filename
+Merge multiple pdf files into one sorted by filename

 ##  Dependency: Install PyPDF2